rajanphadnis/pgcc/.github/ISSUE_TEMPLATE/something-else-is-broken.md

 ---
-name: Something's Broken With Lessons
+name: Something Else is Broken
 about: Create a report to tell us what's wrong/broken
-title: "[Lesson] *TITLE HERE*"
+title: ''
-labels: bug, Lesson
+labels: bug
 assignees: rajanphadnis

 ---